Your Right, Your Role: Say No to Corruption

 Md.
 Zakaria, Deputy Director of the Anti-Corruption Commission in Kushtia, said, “when service providers and service recipients are mutually corrupt, it becomes very difficult to bring it under the law.
 So, we must say no to corruption from an individual level.
 Every person must know and understand the law and know the correct information.
 The Anti-Corruption Commission of Bangladesh works on legislation as well as raising awareness.
 Children are the future of our nation.
 Therefore, to engender anti-corruption sentiment in children, anti-corruption debates, discussion meetings, and rallies have to be organised at schools and colleges.
 This way, we will be able to create a corruption-free Bangladesh for the next generation".

-Hearing from such prominent members of society throughout the 12 DPF discussion meetings have given these communities momentum to continue their work to promote social accountability and integrity.
+Hearing from such prominent members of society throughout the 12 DPF discussion meetings has given these communities momentum to continue their work to promote social accountability and integrity.
 With the common goal of a corruption-free Bangladesh, communities that reinforce anti-corruption policies will continue to bolster good governance practices.

 The DPFs also carried out online campaigns on Anti-Corruption Day through social media platforms to ensure reaching a wider audience base.
 The celebration activities organised by the DPFs were picked up by local and national news outlets and published in different newspapers and news portals.